jackkolb/sundar/README.md

 ### run.sh

-run.sh simply runs loader.py.
+run.sh simply runs the Loader Module (loader.py).

-### loader.py
+### Loader Module

-loader.py runs the Main Module (main.py), restarting it if it stops.
+The Loader Module is the base system bootstrap: it runs the Main Module (main.py), restarting it if it stops.

 ### Main Module (main.py)